Information Disclosure

 SAKATA INX Group regards risks and opportunities associated with climate change to be the most important management challenge and recognizes that it will have significant impacts on our businesses.
 We have analyzed transition risks and opportunities under the 1.5℃ scenario and physical risks and opportunities under the 4℃ scenario, and have also been advancing measures to address them by referring to the Sixth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), an international research organization, and the World Energy Outlook 2022 of the International Energy Agency (IEA) and other information.

 In the scenario of limiting the increase in global average temperature to 1.5℃ compared to pre-industrial levels, our business may be affected by increased costs and decreased sales due to the strengthening of various laws and regulations and changes in the market as we transition to a low-carbon, decarbonized society.
-In response to those risks, we have set a greenhouse gas (Scope 1&2) reduction target of 50% below 2013 level by 2030 and virtually zero by 2050, and are continuing to promote production efficiency, visualize energy use, promote energy-saving activities and introduce renewable energy.
+In response to those risks, the Group has set reduction targets for greenhouse gas emissions (Scope 1 & 2) and is continuously implementing measures to achieve carbon neutrality by 2050.
+These include efforts to improve production efficiency, energy visualization, energy-saving activities, and the introduction of renewable energy.
 In addition, we see the growing demand for botanical inks that contribute to a low-carbon, recycling-oriented society, and functional coating agent products such as gas barrier agents for packaging as an opportunity for our Group to expand its businesses.

 In the scenario where the average global temperature increases by 4℃ compared to pre-industrial times, our business could be affected by increased costs due to physical risks such as plant shutdowns, damage, supply chain disruptions caused by typhoons, torrential rains, floods and other natural disasters due to extreme weather conditions.
 In response to such risks, we are strengthening our global BCP, Business Continuity Plan.
 In addition, SAKATA INX Group sees opportunities to expand its businesses in the rise of demand for packaging inks due to growing demand for drinking water caused by the spread of heat stroke, and increased demand for antibacterial and antiviral products due to the rise in infectious diseases.